MyCryptoHQ/support.mycrypto.com/src/content/security-backup-wallet/why-you-should-backup-your-hardware-wallet.md

 {
 "title"       : "Why You Should Backup Your Hardware Wallet", "sort"        : "05",
-"category"    : "Hardware Wallets",
-"description" : "Hardware Wallets",
-"date_published" : "2018-04-18T08:00:00+08:00",
+"category"    : "Security Backup Your Wallet", "description" : "Security Backup Your Wallet", "date_published" : "2018-04-18T08:00:00+08:00",
 "date_modified"  : "2018-04-18T08:00:00+08:00"
 }